Editorial credit: Everett Collection / Shutterstock.com

 I don’t have time to catch you up on all the latest pop stars, but I hope you’ve at least caught up on the importance of microvias.
-These tiny, laser drilled, holes are changing the landscape of PCB design.
+These tiny, laser drilled, holes are changing the landscape of printed circuit board design.
 They’ll help you reduce EMI in your boards, and reduce surface area as well.

-Now that you’ve got microvias down, you need some PCB design software that knows something about them as well.
+Now that you’ve got microvias down, you need some rigid-flex PCB designer software that knows something about them as well.
 Altium Designer can help you enhance your advanced boards with microvias and a wide range of other tools.

 Have more questions about microvias?
 Call an expert at Altium.